5G-MAG/Requests-for-Feedback/README.md

 # Requests for Feedback
 Publications related to 5G-MAG's areas of work which are open for feedback/comments from the community.

-This repository aims as collecting feedback and comments from the community on publications related to 5G-MAG's areas of work.
+This repository aims at collecting feedback and comments from the community on publications related to 5G-MAG's areas of work.

 To input feedback to a document please create a [new issue](https://github.com/5G-MAG/Requests-for-Feedback/issues/new/choose) with a corresponding template.
 Issues will be regularly reviewed by the relevant 5G-MAG workgroup.